Texas Department of Criminal Justice

 The Internal Audit Division conducts comprehensive audits of TDCJ's major systems and controls.

-Internal Audit prepares independent analyses, assessments and recommendations concerning the adequacy and effectiveness of the agency's internal policies and procedures, and the quality of performance in carrying out assigned responsibilities.
+Internal Audit prepares independent analyses, assessments and recommendations concerning the adequacy and effectiveness of the agency's internal policies and procedures as well as the quality of performance in carrying out assigned responsibilities.
 To accomplish its mission, Internal Audit performs financial and performance audits according to an annual audit plan approved by the Texas Board of Criminal Justice.
 Recommendations for improvements to the agency's system of internal controls are then provided and tracked.

 Office of the Inspector General

 The Office of the Inspector General (OIG) is the primary investigative and law enforcement entity for the Texas Department of Criminal Justice.
-The OIG consists of two departments - the Investigations Department and Administrative Support and Programs.
-The Inspector General ensures coordination and effective communication between the Texas Board of Criminal Justice and TDCJ executive management.
+The OIG consists of two departments: Investigations, and Administrative Support and Programs.
 OIG investigators are commissioned Texas peace officers assigned throughout the state.

 Administrative Support and Programs Department

-The Administrative Support and Programs Department is responsible for budget and human resource activities for OIG, records management, and information technology support.
-This department is also responsible for coordination and management of special task force investigative operations as well as the Fuginet and Crime Stoppers programs.
+The Administrative Support and Programs Department is responsible for budget and human resource activities for OIG, records management and information technology support.
+This department is also responsible for coordination and management of the special task force investigative operations as well as the Fuginet and Crime Stoppers programs.

-In addition to the law enforcement investigators assigned to prisons units and regions across the state, the OIG has investigators assigned to fugitive and gang task forces.
-These investigators, working hand-in-hand with local, state, and federal investigators, focus on the identification, location and apprehension of violent parole violators and the apprehension of escapees.
-Prison gangs and their counterparts are also targeted for prosecution of organized criminal activities.
+In addition to the law enforcement investigators assigned to prison units and regions across the state, the OIG has investigators assigned to fugitive and gang task forces.
+These investigators, working hand-in-hand with local, state and federal investigators, focus on identification, location and apprehension of violent parole violators and the apprehension of escapees.
+They also target prison gangs and their counterparts for prosecution of organized criminal activities.

 Fuginet provides law enforcement agencies throughout the country with direct access to an extensive database of information concerning Texas parolees on active supervision as well as persons wanted by TDCJ for violations of their parole.
 More than 650 municipal, county, state and federal law enforcement agencies have access to Fuginet.

-The OIG, through its Fuginet program, participates in the Auto Theft Prevention Authority (ATPA) grant funded through the Texas Department of Transportation.
-This grant involves interaction with vehicle theft task forces throughout the state, with OIG providing a database for law enforcement to access critical leads on felons previously convicted for vehicle theft.
+The OIG, through its Fuginet program, participates in the Auto Theft Prevention Authority grant, funded through the Texas Department of Transportation.
+This grant involves interaction with vehicle theft task forces throughout the state, with the OIG providing a database for law enforcement to access critical leads on felons previously convicted of vehicle theft.